sergio-gimenez/hahatay-network-website/content/about/index.md

 * Hahatay advocates for the fundamental right to migrate and works closely with women entrepreneurs to enhance their initiatives, promote their visibility, and uphold their rights in the community.

+{{< two-figures-single-caption "images/todos_hahatay.jpg" "images/harmonigramme.png" >}}

+{{< /two-figures-single-caption >}}

 ## 🎯 The Goal

 The main goal of this community network is to provide Gandiol with affordable, stable internet connectivity.
 This includes:

-* Linking various spaces within the Hahatay community
+  * Linking various spaces within the Hahatay community using radio links and WiFi mesh networks.

+  {{< two-figures-single-caption "images/radio_link_interconnection.png" "images/gandiol_and_saint_louis.png" >}}

+  At the left, the radio link interconnection between the spaces in Gandiol.
+At the right, the map of Gandiol and Saint Louis, showing the locations of the different spaces connected by the network.

+  {{< /two-figures-single-caption >}}

   * Offering self-hosted services to support the association's daily activities.

+  {{< two-figures-single-caption "images/classroom_empty.png" "images/classroom.png" >}}
+  At the left, an empty classroom at Hahatay, ready to be used.
+At the right, a classroom at Hahatay, where students use laptops provided by Labdoo.
+  {{< /two-figures-single-caption >}}

 The network is built using cost-effective methods and open-source software, featuring mesh networks for WiFi coverage and point-to-point radio links for long distances.